 Rocky Balboa is no more, as according to Sylvester Stallone, the famous Philly puncher has graced the silver screen for the last time.

-Making the official announcement this week, the 72 year-old said he was heartbroken making the decision.
+Making the official announcement this week, the 72-year-old said he was heartbroken when making the decision.

-Stallone has played Balboa through eight movies since starring and directing the first installment in 1976.
+Stallone has played Balboa in eight movies since starring and directing the first installment in 1976.

 Through five decades, Rocky has given pleasure to countless millions around the world.
 It truly is the world’s greatest underdog story.

-“I just want to thank everyone around the whole wide world for taking the Rocky family into their hearts for over 40 years,” stated Stallone.
+“I just want to thank everyone worldwide for taking the Rocky family into their hearts for over 40 years,” stated Stallone.

 “It’s been my ultimate privilege to have been able to create and play this meaningful character.